soy-crypto/LLM_Engineering/README.md

-Here is your **complete README.md in clean GitHub markdown format** — ready to paste directly into your repository.
+Here is your **fully polished, tightened, and professionally structured README.md** — cleaned for clarity, consistency, formatting precision, and recruiter readability.

+You can paste this directly into `README.md`.

 ---